tiagofilipe12/pATLAS/docs/requests_api.md

 requests module.
 Any other language can be used to send this kind of `POST`.
 The only requirements are:

-* Send the post to `http://www.patlas.site/results/` or `http://www.patlas.site/results`.
-The final `/` is not mandatory.
+* Send the post to `http://www.patlas.site/results/`.
 * Send a `json` with the request.
 This `json` must contain a dictionary, with two keys:
     * `type`: required for pATLAS to recognize the type of import.